-This presentation is being provided for general information and should not be construed as legal advice or legal opinion on any specific facts or circumstances.
-You are urged to consult your attorney or other advisor concerning your specific situation and for any specific legal or financial question you may have.
+This presentation provides general information and may not be construed as providing any specific legal advice or a legal opinion regarding any specific facts or circumstances.
+We urge you to consult your attorney or other legal or financial advisor concerning your specific situation and for any specific legal or financial question you may have.